oberth-effect/nfpl800-zapocet/README.md

   using `f = eval("lambda x: (x + 2)")`)
 - Write a parser from a given source format to `Term`.
 (Manual Term construction is tedious.)
 - Create a more general Branching/Switching logic for `Term`s, possibly using some generic `Condition` class.
+- Create a `PhaseDiagram` class to handle the overall calculation flow in a more structured manner.